Introduction

 Now the current node (groups green) does not match the new conditions.
 The system will automatically create a VirtualMachineOperations object of type Evict, which will initiate a live migration of the VM to an available node in group blue .

-The .spec.settings.virtualMachineCIDRs block in the virtualization module configuration specifies a list of subnets for assigning IP addresses to virtual machines (a shared pool of IP addresses).
-All addresses in these subnets are available for use, except for the first (network address) and the last (broadcast address).
+The .spec.settings.virtualMachineCIDRs block in the virtualization module configuration specifies a list of subnets to assign ip addresses to virtual machines (a shared pool of ip addresses).
+All addresses in these subnets are available for use except the first (network address) and the last (broadcast address).

-The VirtualMachineIPAddressLease (vmipl) resource is a cluster-wide resource that manages the temporary allocation of IP addresses from the shared pool specified in virtualMachineCIDRs.
+VirtualMachineIPAddressLease (vmipl) resource: A cluster resource that manages IP address leases from the shared pool specified in virtualMachineCIDRs.

-To view the list of temporarily allocated IP addresses (vmipl), use the following command:
+To see a list of IP address leases (vmipl), use the command:

 d8 k get vmipl